SvOlli/sorbus/doc/cpu_detect.md

  39:00ff w 01    :
 ```
 This is the exact CPU variant used in most machines in the late 1970s
 and early 1980s.
-The $5c used to detect the 65816 and 65CE02 is skipped
+The $5c used in line 14 to detect the 65816 and 65CE02
-and the `INC`-test for any CMOS variant does also not succeed.
-The third
+is skipped and the `INC`-test in line 24 for any CMOS variant does also
-and final test for a working `ROR` instruction does succeed, though.
+not succeed.
+The third and final test in line 28 for a working `ROR`
+instruction does succeed, though.

 Disassembly as seen on a 6502 Rev.A